Robert Smalls

-Robert Smalls (April 5, 1839 – February 23, 1915) was an American politician, publisher, businessman, and maritime pilot.
-Born into slavery in Beaufort, South Carolina, he freed himself, his crew, and their families during the American Civil War by commandeering a Confederate transport ship, CSS Planter, in Charleston harbor, on May 13, 1862, and sailing it from the Confederate-controlled waters of the harbor to the U.S. blockade that surrounded it.
+Robert Smalls (April 5, 1839 – February 23, 1915) was an American Republican politician who was born into slavery in Beaufort, South Carolina.
+During the American Civil War, the still enslaved Smalls commandeered a Confederate transport ship in Charleston Harbor and sailed it from the Confederate-controlled waters of the harbor to the U.S. blockade that surrounded it.
 He then piloted the ship to the Union-controlled enclave in Beaufort–Port Royal–Hilton Head area, where it became a Union warship.
+In the process, he freed himself, his crew, and their families.
 His example and persuasion helped convince President Abraham Lincoln to accept African-American soldiers into the Union Army.

-After the American Civil War, he returned to Beaufort and became a politician, winning election as a Republican to the South Carolina Legislature and the United States House of Representatives during the Reconstruction era.
-Smalls authored state legislation providing for South Carolina to have the first free and compulsory public school system in the United States.
-He founded the Republican Party of South Carolina.
-Smalls was the last Republican to represent South Carolina's 5th congressional district until the election of Mick Mulvaney in 2011.
+After the Civil War, Smalls returned to Beaufort and became a politician, winning election as a Republican to the South Carolina Legislature and the United States House of Representatives during the Reconstruction era.
+He authored state legislation providing for South Carolina to have the first free and compulsory public school system in the United States.
+He was a founder of the Republican Party of South Carolina and the last member of that party to represent South Carolina's 5th congressional district until the election of Mick Mulvaney in 2010.

 Early life

-Robert Smalls was born in 1839 to Lydia Polite, a woman enslaved by Henry McKee.
+Robert Smalls was born on April 5, 1839, in Beaufort, South Carolina, to Lydia Polite, a woman enslaved by Henry McKee.
 She gave birth to him in a cabin behind McKee's house, at 511 Prince Street in Beaufort, South Carolina.
 He grew up in the city under the influence of the Lowcountry Gullah culture of his mother.
-His mother lived as a servant in the house but grew up in the fields.
-Robert was favored over other enslaved people, so his mother worried that he might grow up not understanding the plight of enslaved field workers, and asked for him to be made to work in the fields and to witness whipping.
+His mother lived as a servant in the house, but she had grown up working in the fields.
+Smalls was favored by McKee over other enslaved people, so his mother worried that he might grow up not understanding the plight of enslaved field workers, and she asked for him to be made to work in the fields and to witness whippings.

-When he was 12, at the request of his mother, Smalls' master sent him to Charleston to hire out as a laborer for sixteen dollars a week, of which he was allowed to keep one dollar, the rest of the wage being paid to his enslaver.
-The youth first worked in a hotel, then became a street lamplighter.
+When he was 12, at the request of his mother, Smalls's master sent him to Charleston to hire out as a laborer for sixteen dollars a week, of which he was allowed to keep one dollar, the rest of the wage being paid to his master.
+Smalls first worked in a hotel, then became a street lamplighter.
 In his teen years, his love of the sea led him to find work on Charleston's docks and wharves.
-Smalls worked as a longshoreman, rigger and sail maker, and he eventually worked his way up to become a wheelman, more or less a helmsman, though enslaved people were not permitted that title.
+Smalls worked as a longshoreman, rigger and sailmaker, and he eventually worked his way up to become a wheelman, more or less a helmsman, though enslaved people were not permitted that title.
 As a result, he was very knowledgeable about Charleston Harbor.